kwajiehao/Course-Work/General Homework/README.md

-# Homework Assignments and Projects
+# Projects

-This folder contains various projects and homework assignments completed for various classes ranging from Convex Optimization to Algorithms.
+This folder contains various projects completed for classes and others in my spare time ranging from Convex Optimization to Algorithms.